nuxeo/nuxeo-bench-site/content/11b-documents.md

 In most cases, you do not have multiple billions of documents you need to work with regularly.
 However, you can have billions of documents that you rarely access, but still need to be accessible and searchable in case you need them.

 The partitioning of the data impact:

 - what kind of MongoDB cluster we use
   - typically, we want to downscale the "Archive" MongoDB cluster to support mainly read-only
 - what type of indexing we apply
-  - we probably do not need to index all attributes and the full-text of the archived statements
+  - we probably don't need to index all attributes and the full-text of the archived statements
 - what kind of binary storage we use
   - we could use AWS S3 infrequent access for the blobs associated with the archive repository

 #### Full Content Model